-Our use of P values and thresholds may be criticized (36, 37).
+Our use of p-values and thresholds may be criticised [36, 37].
 However, in all types of statistical screening attempts, the challenge is to separate signals worth following up from irrelevant signals.
-The P value can be used to quantify the strength of the association between a certain drug (or groups of drugs) and cancer risk (38).
-Thus, we show the P values together with the underlying effect estimates, the HR and the corresponding CIs.
-Furthermore, we use a well-known (5%-adjusted and unadjusted), although arbitrary, threshold to illustrate the findings in the figures.
-As all effect estimates, including CIs are also shown, the readers can interpret the results in different ways based on own preferences.
+The p-value can be used to quantify the strength of the association between a certain drug (or groups of drugs) and cancer risk [38].
+Thus, we show the p-values together with the underlying effect estimates, the hazard ratio and the corresponding confidence intervals.
+Furthermore, we use a well-known (5%adjusted and unadjusted), although arbitrary, threshold to illustrate the findings in the figures.
+As all effect estimates including confidence intervals are also shown, the readers can interpret the results in different ways based on own preferences.
 We acknowledge that our results reveal statistical associations only, not implying causal effects.
 However, a strong signal might be considered as hypothesis generating and worth further investigation at clinical, molecular or epidemiological levels.
 Our study required a priori choices of thresholds to be made, which influences the interpretation of the data.
 For example, we removed all drug use within the past 12 month before cancer diagnosis (index date) to avoid signals due to reverse causation.
 There are different thresholds used in the literature as the length of this period is dependent on the disease or outcome of interest, and the detection time.
-A recent study suggested that 6 month lag was sufficient (39).
-As we do not have any information on drug use before 2004, some of the non-users of drugs could in fact have been former-users, which potentially weakens the associations found in our study.
+A recent study suggested that 6 month lag was sufficient [39].
+As we do not have any information on drug use before 2004, some of the non-users of drugs could in fact have been formerusers, which potentially weakens the associations found in our study.
 We also defined chronic drug use as 8 or more prescriptions, which in most cases approximately corresponds to 2 years of drug use.
 The underlining assumption is that the subjects must be drug exposed over a longer period of time to affect cancer risk.

-The scientific value of association studies has been questioned, given their lack of clinical, molecular and lifestyle data, as illustrated by the discussion between Patrignani and colleagues (40) and Pottegård and colleagues (18), after the publication of the Danish screening results.
-However, the importance of using the full spectrum of evidence, including observational studies, has long been acknowledged (1).
+The scientific value of association studies has been questioned, given their lack of clinical, molecular and lifestyle data, as illustrated by the discussion between Patrignani/Dovizo and Pottegård et al, after the publication of the Danish screening results [40, 18].
+However, the importance of using the full spectrum of evidence, including observational studies, has long been acknowledged [1].

-A comparison of our results with other results from similar studies is not straightforward given differences in study design, statistical modeling methods, and criteria for statistical significance of a signal.
-We chose to compare our results with the Swedish and Danish DWAS (2, 4) by evaluating whether a signal found in our study also had been defined as a signal in the Swedish or Danish datasets, respectively.
+A comparison of our results with other results from similar studies is not straightforward given differences in study design, statistical modelling methods, and criteria for statistical significance of a signal.
+We chose to compare our results with the Swedish and Danish DWAS [2, 4] by evaluating whether a signal found in our study also had been defined as a signal in the Swedish or Danish datasets respectively.
 This is a rather strict way to approach this, but there were still many replications.
 This does not necessarily imply that the corresponding associations are more likely to be causal.
-It rather means that even though there are many country- and dataset-specific differences, several associations are robust, as suggested elsewhere (38).
+It rather means that even though there are many country- and dataset specific differences, several associations are robust, as suggested elsewhere [38].